• Skip to primary navigation

 • There is a bit of heat from the chili bean paste but it is not overly spicy.
 You can also use chili garlic sauce.
 If you prefer no heat at all, just use more hoisin sauce.
 If you are keeping carbs low, read the labels, the amount of sugar used varies by brand.

-How to make the stir fry beef tender?
+How to make the beef tender?

 There are three key factors to tenderize the beef: